abhi311295/Car-price-prediction-ML/README.md

 ## Life cycle of the project

-1.Data scraping
+- Data scraping

-2.Data cleaning
+- Data cleaning

-3.Data preparation
+- Data preparation

-4.Model creation

-5.Model building and evaluation
+- Model building and evaluation